Seoul says U.S. and North Korea could reach deal on end-of-war declaration | The Japan Times

 “The sanctions that prevent countries from conducting trade, creating wealth for North Korea, those sanctions are definitely going to remain in place,” he said.

-However, Pompeo noted that “there are other things we could do — exchanges of people, lots of other ways that North Korea is sanctioned today that if we get a substantial step and move forward we could certainly provide an outlet which would demonstrate our commitment to the process as well.”
+However, the top U.S. diplomat also noted that “there are other things we could do — exchanges of people, lots of other ways that North Korea is sanctioned today that if we get a substantial step and move forward we could certainly provide an outlet which would demonstrate our commitment to the process as well.”

 Any relaxation in sanctions outside of the “core” measures could include allowing inter-Korean projects to go ahead.